osmandapp/web/main/docs/user/navigation/route-line-appearance.md

 <InfoIncompleteArticle/>

-### Route line appearance
+## Overview

-This menu allows you to adapt the route line appearance.
-If there are some changes to your route, you can customize them using this menu.
-Its could be like, changes in elevation while driving, next significant uphill or downhill, ice, unpaved roads, autobahns, etc.  In the items of this menu you will be able to change all these parameters by colour or just apply any colour and transparency to the line.
-Besides, if necessary, you can change the width of the line and the display of the angle at turns.
+This menu allows you to adjust the appearance of the route line to a variety of changes.
+These can be changes in elevation while driving, the next significant uphill or downhill, ice, unpaved roads, autobahns, and others.
+In the items on this menu, you can change all these parameters by color or choose the color and transparency of the line.
+In addition, you can change the line width and angle display on turns.

 :::note
 <ProFeature/> Some parameters you can use only with <a href="https://osmand.net/docs/user/purchases/android#free-and-paid-features">OsmAnd Pro subscribtion</a>.
 :::

 <Tabs groupId="operating-systems">